wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_listlockunspent.md

 ---
-title: btc:listlockunspent \[POST\] {disallowed}
+title: btc:listlockunspent  {disallowed} - Bitcoin
-description: Returns list of temporarily unspendable outputs.See the lockunspent call to lock and unlock transactions for spending.
+description: Example code for the btc:listlockunspent  {disallowed} json-rpc method. Сomplete guide on how to use btc:listlockunspent  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters